DanielGieseler/turing-machine-viz/README.md

-This is a forked version of: http://turingmachine.io
+This is a forked version of: http://turingmachine.io.
+To my knowledge, that is the prettiest and most didatic turing machine visualization available online, but unfornatelly there is a problem that hinders its functionality.

 # Problems
 The program syntax of the original version had two problems: